collective/collective.sugarcrm/README.txt

 =======

-A generic setup is registred to setup the pas plugin and needed properties to configure access to the sugarcrm instance you want to use
+A generic setup is registred to setup the pas plugin and needed properties to configure access to the sugarcrm instance you want to use.
+A control panel is added to let you configure access to sugarcrm.

 Credits
 =======